pgrudzien12/svm-fasionmnist/readme.md

-# Fasion Minst Classification using Support Vector Machines
+# Fasion MNIST Classification using Support Vector Machines

 ## How to use
 1. Install tensorflow (used only to get the dataset), I used version 2.0